Equivalence classes of exact module categories over graded tensor categories: Representations of tensor categories

 \begin{prop} \cite[Thm.
 3.17]{EO} For each object $0\neq M\in \M$ the internal Hom $A=\underline\Hom_\C(M,M)$ is an algebra in $\C$.
 If $N$ is a subobject of $M$ then $\underline\Hom_\C(M,N)$ is a right ideal of $A$.
 Moreover $\underline\Hom_\C(M,-):\M\to\C_A$ is a $\C$-module functor.
 If $\M$ is indecomposable exact, the functor is an equivalence of $\C$-modules. \end{prop}

 Using the above Proposition, when dealing with indecomposable exact module categories, we can restricts ourself only with those of the form $\C_A$, for some algebra $A\in \C$.
 The next result was given in \cite{EO}.
-We shall include part of the proof that will be needed later.